Community Development Programs

 The Homeowner Rehabilitation Program provides deferred low interest loans for limited repairs of housing conditions, such as furnaces, water heaters, roof, windows, siding, sewer, basement, concrete, barrier free access, etc. Homeowners repay the loan when the homeowner sells or rents the house.
 City Staff work with the homeowner to hire contractors and inspect the quality of the work.

-Applicants must have owned and lived in the house for at least one year, be current in mortgage, property tax and water/sewer payments and must meet federal income guidelines.
-The Homeowner Rehabilitation application (PDF) is easy to complete.
+Applicants must have owned and lived in the house for at least one year, be current in mortgage, property tax and water/sewer payments and must meet federal income guidelines as outlined in the Homeowner Rehabilitation Brochure (PDF) Also the Homeowner Rehabilitation Application (PDF) is easy to complete.
 For more information, call 734-793-9390.

 The Homebuyer Assistance Program provides a down payment and/or closing cost assistance for low to moderate income first time homebuyers.
 The Homebuyer Assistance Program is in the form of a deferred loan, up to the maximum amount of $7,500.00 for homes built prior to 2000 and $14,500.00 for homes built since 2000, depending on the applicants actual need.
 In order to participate, applicants must qualify for a conventional or FHC mortgage, have liquid assets less than $15,000.00 and meet federal income guidelines.